Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: CASE STUDY

-The figure shows that the proposed framework resulted in an almost zero RMSE value even with a single demonstrated trajectory since the DNN operates within the source domain.
-On the other hand, DR baselines required additional perturbations in the source domain, requiring more MPC demonstrations.
-As shown in Fig. \ref{fig_RMSE_data}, increasing the number of trajectories lowered the RMSE value.
-However, even with extra data, the DR methods could not match the proposed method's performance, as the sampled disturbances did not fully capture the real disturbances in the target domain.
+The proposed framework achieved the best sim-to-real transfer without any access to the target domain or extensive data augmentation.
+As shown in Fig.~\ref{fig_RMSE_data}, the framework achieved nearly zero RMSE even with a single MPC demonstration, because the DNN operates strictly within the source domain.
+This highlights a key distinction from DR methods, which rely on random sampling of disturbances, as well as domain adaptation and meta-learning methods, that require access to the target domain for pre-alignment or further adaptation.
+DR baselines did not match the proposed method's performance, even with more samples, because the sampled disturbances did not fully capture the true disturbances in the target domain.
 The tube-based DR showed better data efficiency than conventional DR, achieving greater performance with a single trajectory but still exhibiting steady errors for the same reason.
-Table \ref{tab_corr rms} summarizes the results, confirming that the proposed control structure effectively compensated for the sim-to-real gap while ensuring superior data efficiency compared to the baselines.
+Overall, the results summarized in Table~\ref{tab_corr rms} confirm that the proposed structure effectively bridges the sim-to-real gap while maintaining superior data efficiency compared to all baseline methods.